+One can study the RSCs by objects of arbitrary shape, size and orientation.
+The RSCs of the plane by discs or aligned squares exemplify coverings by objects of fixed shape, size and orientation; the RSCs of the plane by ellipses or squares of arbitrary orientation are examples of coverings by identical objects of arbitrary orientation.
+We limit ourselves with identical objects of fixed orientation.
+Coverings by objects of varying size are particularly natural in one dimension, see \cite{Shepp72a,Shepp72b,Siegel78,Siegel79,Holst,Shepp87} studying coverings of the ring by arcs with random length.

 We mostly focus on one dimension where the RCS processes are analytically tractable.
 The one-dimensional RCS processes shed light on the properties of the RCS processes in higher dimensions.
+We begin with discrete coverings of finite intervals.
+An interval of size $L$ is a set of $L$ consecutive integers, deposited identical objects could be dimers $\{i,i+1\}$, or trimers $\{i,i+1,i+2\}$, generally $\ell-$mers.
 In Sect.~\ref{sec:Dimers}, we consider the RSC of a finite interval by dimers.
 We compute the average total number of dimers in a congested configuration using the same methods as in the analysis of the random sequential packing of the dimers.
 In Sec.~\ref{sec:Dimers-Fluct}, we probe fluctuations in the total number of dimers in congested configurations adopting again an approach used in the packing problem \cite{Krapivsky20}.
 In particular, we compute the full counting statistics and extreme probabilities of maximally and minimally congested configurations.
-In Sec.~\ref{sec:L-mers}, we study the RSC by segments with $\ell$ sites, $\ell-$mers, for arbitrary integer $\ell \geq 2$.
-In Sec.~\ref{sec:inf} we present the jamming properties of the covering of the infinite lattice $\mathbb{Z}$ by $\ell-$mers.
-In Secs.~\ref{sec:inf-time}--\ref{sec:mod-B} we analyze the dynamics of the covering of the one-dimensional lattice.
-In Sec.~\ref{sec:line} we consider the RSC of the line by segments.
-The fractions $\pi_k(t)$ of line covered $k$ times are non-trivial for all $k\geq 0$; we compute the fraction $\pi_0(t)$ of uncovered line and the average coverage $\sum k\pi_k(t)$ accounting for multiplicity.
-In a modified version, a deposition attempt is accepted only when the center of incoming segment lands in uncovered region.
-In the realm of this model, each point is covered at most twice and we determine $\pi_0, \pi_1, \pi_2$.
-In Sec.~\ref{sec:space} we analyze RSCs of $\mathbb{R}^d$ by identical balls.
-We establish the asymptotic decay of the uncovered volume fraction $\pi_0(t)$.
-The fractions $\pi_k$ with $k\geq 1$ are still unknown, as well as other basic characteristics of the congested configurations.
+In Sec.~\ref{sec:L-mers}, we study the RSC of a finite interval by segments with $\ell$ sites, $\ell-$mers, for arbitrary integer $\ell \geq 2$.

+In Sec.~\ref{sec:inf}, we study the jamming properties of the covering of the infinite lattice $\mathbb{Z}$ by $\ell-$mers.
+In Sec.~\ref{sec:inf-time}, we analyze the dynamics of the covering of the one-dimensional lattice by $\ell-$mers.
+We show that the fraction $\pi_0(t)$ of uncovered sites exhibits a pure exponential decay: $\pi_0= e^{-\ell t}$.
+We also determine the average coverage accounting for multiplicity, $\sum_{0\leq k\leq \ell} k\pi_k(t)$, where $\pi_k(t)$ is the fraction of sites covered $k$ times.